-Most pilots remember Top Gun, the 1986 blockbuster directed by Tony Scott that encouraged many people to learn to fly—both in the military and general aviation.
-Although plans for a Top Gun 2 sequel apparently were abandoned following Scott’s recent death, the original movie has been remastered in 3-D and will return to theaters for a limited six-day engagement in February.
+Almost every pilot remembers Top Gun, the 1986 blockbuster directed by Tony Scott that encouraged many people to learn to fly—in both the military and general aviation.
+Well, the movie has been remastered in 3-D and will return to select IMAX theaters beginning Friday, Feb.
+8, for a six-day engagement.

-One of the film’s co-stars, Anthony Edwards—who played Goose, Maverick’s backseater—recently became a private pilot.
-“Flying is something I always wanted to do, even before Top Gun,” Edwards recently told Flight Training .
 “I was lucky to have an instructor who, by taking me step by step, never made me feel overwhelmed.”
-Edwards currently flies a Cirrus SR20.
+He currently flies a Cirrus SR20.

 The Paramount Pictures movie, which tells the story of an elite group of pilots competing to be the best in their air combat maneuvering class, earned more than $350 million in box offices worldwide.
 Tom Cruise and Kelly McGillis star in the film; in addition to Edwards it also co-stars Val Kilmer and Meg Ryan.